EngincanCicek/LeetCode-HackerRank-Solutions/LeetCode/README.md

 - Palindrome_LinkedList.cs The solution finds the middle of the linked list, reverses the first half, and then checks if both halves are identical to determine if the list is a palindrome.

+-Ransom_Note.cs: Checks if a ransom note can be formed from a magazine string, returns true or false.
+Sorts both strings and then checks if the ransom note can be made from the magazine, returns true or false.